Which city is cheaper, Rome or Riga?

 Let's take a look at the differences and similarities between Rome and Riga.
 Then, you can decide for yourself which place is better for your next trip.

-Eating is part of the travel experience when you visit Riga.
+Riga has a number of nationally recognized food spots and restaurants.
 The city offers a great opportunity to try many Latvian specialties including rasol (a potato salad), pelmeni (a Latvian dumpling), and karbonade (kind of like schnitzel).
 The cuisine is hearty and filling with lots of bread, dumpling, and meats.
 Riga is also where you'll find the largest food market in Europe, which is the perfect place to wander and pick up some local items.

-Evening events are similar in both Riga and Rome.
+Evening events are terrific in both Riga and Rome.

 Riga is a world class party destination.
 Despite being a small city, this capital has gained a reputation for its party atmosphere.
 The historic center comes to life in the evenings, particularly between Wednesdays and Saturdays.
 The area is compact enough that you can walk from club to club and prices are reasonable.